RCSL-TCD/gpu_power_profiler/README.md

 ## 🖥️ GPU Profiler API

 This CLI interface can be invoked from bash to invoke the application whose energy is to be estimated.
-For developing this tool, we have used NVIDIA NSIFHT COMPUTE  to extract the performance metrics and instruction-level statistics of the task being profiled.
+For developing this tool, we have used NVIDIA Nsight Compute (https://developer.nvidia.com/nsight-compute)  to extract the performance metrics and instruction-level statistics of the task being profiled.
 The extracted data from the profiler is processed into a required format and subsequently fed as input features for a pre-trained estimator, which then estimates the power consumption based on these low-level CPU metrics.

 **Key requirements and notes about the tool are as below:** <br>
 ● Supported OS: Windows, Linux <br>